Zamiell/stardew-valley/Min-Max_Guide.md

 * Eat all Spring Onions.
 (They are near-worthless to sell.)
 * Chop wood until around 4-6 energy left.
 * Kill weeds + grass until around 1:30 AM.
-* Sell all but 20 fiber, all sap, all clay + all pinecones + all beach foraging + extra spring foraging items + any food from the garbage cans (except for [Field Snack](https://stardewvalleywiki.com/Field_Snack)).
+* Sell all but 20 fiber, all sap, all clay + all pinecones + extra spring foraging items + any food from the garbage cans (except for [Field Snack](https://stardewvalleywiki.com/Field_Snack)).
   * In other words, keep stone + wood + coal + 20 fiber + 1 of each spring foragable.
   * Normally, we would save Leeks, Dandelions, and food from the garbage cans to eat, since they have a GPE ratio of under 2.
 However, we need as much money as possible for Spring 2, so we need to sell them today as an exception to the rule.
 * Hoe + plant + water any remaining mixed seeds.